Lifecycle Management functionality is not available with the Standard Subscription Plan.

-Altium Concord Pro provides the ability to define and manage lifecycle definitions through its browser interface, complementing the ability to do this through Altium Designer.
+The Workspace provides the ability to define and manage lifecycle definitions through its browser interface, complementing the ability to do this through Altium Designer.
 And providing better visibility of the states and transitions involved, each lifecycle is built in a graphical way, showing at-a-glance the flows involved.
-Many of the management controls you are accustomed to from the Edit Lifecycle Definitions dialog are present, but in a far more intuitive setting, allowing you to quickly build and modify your definitions with streamlined ease.
+Many of the management controls you are accustomed to from the Edit Lifecycle Definitions dialog in Altium Designer are present, but in a far more intuitive setting, allowing you to quickly build and modify your definitions with streamlined ease.

-Access to Altium Concord Pro's lifecycle definitions can only be made by an administrator (a member of the Administrators role).
-Once signed in to your Concord Pro instance through a Web browser, use the nav tree on the left to navigate to the Admin - Settings page.
+Access to your Workspace's lifecycle definitions can only be made by an administrator (a member of the Administrators role).
+Once you have accessed your Workspace through the browser-based Altium 365 Platform Interface (https://365.altium.com), use the nav tree on the left to navigate to the Admin – Settings page (within the Workspace region of the interface).
 Then, in the tree that is presented, click on the Lifecycle Definitions entry.

-Defining and managing a lifecycle definition through Concord Pro's browser interface is very much a visual affair.
+Defining and managing a lifecycle definition through the Workspace's browser interface is very much a visual affair.
 A definition is built rather like a flow diagram, using various graphical objects representing the states and state transitions (and stages if using an Advanced style of management).

-Add a new definition by clicking the add new link, back on the summary page.
+Add a new definition by clicking the button, back on the summary page.
 A single-stage default definition will be created, using the Advanced style of management.

 The controls available will be familiar from management on the Altium Designer side, including: